TahaSerati/Laravel_Logical_Circuits_App/README.md

 what is this app about ?
 this is a simple web app that provide doing logical operation around logical cirsuits.

-## About This App
-there is some sections :
-_base Converter
-_Decimal to BCD Converter
-_Decimal to makeExccess-3
-_Gray to Decimal Converter
-_Decimal to Gray Converter
-_karnaugh-map (3, 4 and 5 variables)
-_addition & subtraction
-_also Laravel authentication section is provided in this app.